-17.1.1.1.2.3 The Third Pass
+17.1.2.1.2.3 The Third Pass

-The third Real-Time Dispatch pass is the same as the second pass with three variations.
+The third RTD pass is the same as the second pass with three variations.
 First, the third pass treats Fixed Block Units that are committed by RTC, or are otherwise instructed to be online or remain online by the ISO that received a non-zero physical base point in the first pass, and that received a hybrid base point of zero in the second pass, as blocked on at their UOLN or UOLE, whichever is applicable.
 Second, the third pass produces “pricing base points” instead of hybrid base points.
 Third, and finally, the third pass calculates real-time

 Energy prices and real-time Shadow Prices for Regulation Service and Operating Reserves that the ISO shall use for settlement purposes pursuant to Article 4, Rate Schedule 15.3, and Rate Schedule 15.4 of this ISO Services Tariff respectively.
 The ISO shall not use schedules for Energy, Regulation Service and Operating Reserves that are established in the third pass to dispatch Resources.